CroxifyDeveloperr/Horror-Game-Project/README.txt

-This is a portfolio project I've developed that showcases my understanding of Luau
+This is a portfoliopProject I've developed that showcases my understanding & organization of the Luau programming language.